vijayprabhu04/devops-oct-2023/03-terraform/01-hands-on/6-aws-resources/Example8/Readme.md

 # What are we doing with this code?
-* Using this code we are creating security group in AWS cloud platform
+* Using this code we are creating vpc & subnets in AWS cloud platform.
-* Create new EC2 instance attached with newly created security group and tags
-* Using count argument to create more the one resource.
+* Also attaching newly created subnets with EC2 instance.

 # Steps to execute this code?
 * `terraform init`